-(This is the 13th installation of a series of stories that share with readers special events that continue to take place as Newtown heals following the events of 12/14 at Sandy Hook School.
-It is also a continuation of anecdotes from across the country, of people offering kind gestures on behalf of our town.)
+(This is the 15th and final installation of a series of stories that have shared special events that have taken place as Newtown began healing following 12/14.
+The series has also offered anecdotes from across the country, of people offering kind gestures on behalf of our town.)

 When Margot Hall steps through the doorway of her Newtown home, two bricks stacked nearby remind her of a place far away and long ago.
 She thinks of the home in Forst-Berge, Germany, where she was born in 1939, the stucco-covered brick façade and the gleaming red roof tiles.
 She remembers large family celebrations, and peeking into the living room through the keyhole of the wooden door on Christmas Eve, as her father embellished the Christmas tree with ornaments, and set out the handcrafted village and train that ran about the base of the tree.

 Ed Lundblad gives a wave from Lake Zoar while dressed as Santa and skiing along the Newtown shoreline Sunday afternoon.
 A boatload of Santas rang bells, shouted Merry Christmas greetings and waved to lakeside residents who waved from the shore.

 Calling Newtown’s lords, ladies, and house servants.
 The C.H.
 Booth Library has a “Downton Abbey Tea” set for Saturday, January 4, from 3 pm to 4 pm, to celebrate the January 5 return of the popular BBC Channel Downton Abbey program.
 People attending the tea party at the library are asked to come in costume.
 Register for the proper tea party at www.chboothlibrary.org, under the events calendar link.